The shadow of a Thurston geodesic to the curve graph: Introduction

 In \secref{Horizontal}, we define the notion of a curve $\alpha$ being \emph{sufficiently horizontal} along a Thurston geodesic to mean that $\alpha$ fellow travels $\lambda$ for sufficiently long time both topologically and geometrically.
 We show that if a curve is sufficiently horizontal at a point along a Thurston geodesic, then it remains sufficiently horizontal throughout the geodesic, with exponential growth of the length of its horizontal segment (\thmref{Horizontal}).
 In \secref{Shadow}, we define a projection map from the curve complex to the shadow of a Thurston geodesic sending a curve $\alpha$ first to the earliest time in the Thurston geodesic where $\alpha$ is sufficiently horizontal and then to a curve of bounded length at that point.
 We show in \thmref{Retraction} that this map is a coarse Lipschitz retraction. \thmref{Shadow} follows from this fact using a standard argument.
 In \secref{Examples}, we construct the examples of Thurston geodesics that illustrate the deviant behaviors of Thurston geodesics from \Teich geodesics, as indicated by \thmref{Bad-Geodesic} and \thmref{Not-Short}.

 The proof is somewhat technical, because all we know about a Thurston geodesic is that the length of the maximally stretched lamination (which may not be a filling lamination) is growing exponentially.
 Using this and some delicate hyperbolic geometry arguments, we are able to control the geometry of the surface.
 For the ease of exposition, we have collected several technical lemmas in \secref{Hyperbolic}.
-These statements should be intuitively clear to a reader familiar with hyperbolic geometry and the proofs can be skipped in the first reading of the paper.
+These statements should be intuitively clear to a reader familiar with hyperbolic geometry and the proofs can be skipped in the first reading of the paper. \secref{Examples} is also less technical and can be read independently from the rest of the paper.